How does the ancient Classical language of architecture intersect with new technology in expressions of American aspiration?

 The Gilded Age

 The term coined by Mark Twain, the "Gilded Age" was one of exceptional wealth, and display of that wealth, among an elite class of nouveau riche.
-Meet the leading family, the Vanderbilts of New York, here:
+The cream of the cream of New York society was undeniably the Vanderbilt family, which left an immense built legacy.
+A dozen or so of the greatest works by their favorite architect, Richard Morris Hunt, are captured in this great interactive map.
+With that context, consider this early work here:

 The American Renaissance

-In their efforts to shape American cities to rival or surpass European centers of commerce and culture, architects and their clients leveraged the images of antiquity as well as the smart planning of their major public buildings, as in the design of Penn Station by McKim, Mead, and White.
+In their efforts to shape American cities to rival or surpass European centers of commerce and culture, architects and their clients leveraged the images of antiquity as well as the smart planning of their major public buildings, from halls of governance to theatres and from libraries to train stations.

 Planning at the urban scale: visit the Columbian Exposition.